Cleaning and biomass boiler maintenance.

 Two annual visits (including one full service and one combustion check)

-The service of each visit costs 350.00 plus vat
+An annual biomass boiler service visit costs £300.00 plus vat

 Any further bolt-on options can be added as required ensuring you only pay for what you need.